Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 1. Install necessary libraries

+    source venv/bin/activate
+    pip3 install -r requirements.txt
+    python3 data_generators/generator.py

    By default, 1k account data will be generated.
    To change this, modify '**ACCOUNT_RECORD_COUNT**' env variable

    The following files will be used to create the transaction records for the user:

     files/for_tnxs/ABCBANK.csv
     files/for_tnxs/ABCMOTORS.csv

    Docker command to execute this script:

     docker run -e HOST=<HOST> -e PORT=<PORT> -e PASSWORD=<PASSWORD> -e ACCOUNT_RECORD_COUNT=1000 abhishekcoder/sample_trading_data_model:generator

 2. Next, we would be leveraging Redis Query Engine to provide full-text indexing capabilities on JSON